Dr. Tokunboh Rose Foundation

 The Foundation is committed to work in this area and work with stake holders, communities, and hospitals to find a better way to give the patients and their families, the help and better housing they need.

-Exercise
+Exercise Programs

 Exercise improves mental health by reducing anxiety, depression, negative mood and by improving self-esteem and cognitive function.
 Exercise has been found to alleviate symptoms such as low self-esteem and social withdrawal.
 Exercise is especially important in patients with schizophrenia since they are vulnerable to obesity and the additional risk of weight gain associated with antipsychotic treatment.
 This patients that participated in a three-month physical conditioning program showed improvements in weight control and reported increased fitness levels, exercise tolerance, reduced blood pressure and increased their energy.
 The findings show that thirty minutes of exercise of moderate intensity, such as brisk walking for three days a week is sufficient health benefits.
 Thirty minutes walks or three 10-minute walks is equally as effective.
 Mental health service providers can thus provide effective evidence-based physical activity interventions for individuals suffering from serious mental illness.